zatchliu/rosette-identification/README.md

 ## System Requirements

 ### All Users Need:
-- **Python 3.8 or newer** installed on your computer
+- **Python 3.10 or 3.11** installed on your computer
   - To check if you have Python: Open Terminal (Mac) or Command Prompt (Windows) and type `python --version`
-  - If you don't have Python, download it from [python.org](https://www.python.org/downloads/)
+  - If you don't have Python, download it from [python.org]([https://www.python.org/downloads/](https://www.python.org/downloads/release/python-3110/))

 ### GPU Support (for faster processing):
 - **macOS with M1/M2/M3 chip**: GPU support is available automatically